Lane Johnson: 2014

 On June 30, 2014, it was reported that Johnson had tested positive for performance-enhancing drugs and would be suspended for the first four games of the 2014 season.
 Although Johnson missed the first four games of the season, he allowed only one sack in the remainder of the year and started 14 consecutive games while being graded as the second best right tackle and was ranked the 13th overall offensive linemen by Pro Football Focus.
 Pro Football Focus named Johnson to the 2014 PFF All-Pro Team.
-The Philadelphia Eagles finished second in the NFC East with a 10-6 record and did not qualify for the playoffs.
+The Eagles finished second in the NFC East with a 10–6 record and did not qualify for the playoffs.

 2015

 Johnson played through numerous injuries, but started all 16 games, including two games at left tackle after Jason Peters was inactive after suffering a back injury.
 Pro Football Focus ranked Johnson tenth best right tackle in 2015 with an overall grade of +14.5.
-Offensive coordinator Pat Shurmur was named interim head coach for Week 17 after head coach Chip Kelly was fired after Week 16 with the Eagles finishing 7-9.
+Offensive coordinator Pat Shurmur was named interim head coach for Week 17 after head coach Chip Kelly was fired after Week 16 with the Eagles finishing 7–9.

 2016

 On January 29, 2016, Johnson signed a six-year, $63 million extension with $35.5 million guaranteed.
 This contract made Johnson the highest paid right tackle in the NFL.
 Johnson entered training camp slated as the Eagles' starting right tackle, opposite Jason Peters.

 On August 9, 2016, it was reported that Johnson would face a ten-game suspension due to PED violations.
 Johnson stated that he was unaware the substance he failed for was banned and that the NFLPA's player app didn't have the banned substance listed.
 On October 11, 2016, his ten-game suspension was upheld.
 The suspension voided the last year of his contract and also voided all remaining base salary guarantees that totaled $7.74 million.
 Allen Barbre replaced Johnson during his absence.

 Johnson returned to the team for their Week 16 game against the New York Giants on December 22, 2016.
 Johnson has an ongoing lawsuit against the NFL and the NFL Players Association stemming from his 10-game suspension for his second failed drug test.

-The Philadelphia Eagles' offensive line was ranked eighth in the league by Pro Football Focus.
+The Eagles' offensive line was ranked eighth in the league by Pro Football Focus.
 They also gave Johnson a run blocking grade of 86.7 and he was ranked sixth among all right tackles.
-Due to the suspension, Johnson only started six games in 2016 (Week 1-5, 16-17).
-The Philadelphia Eagles finished fourth in the NFC East with a 7-9 record in their first season under head coach Doug Pederson.
+Due to the suspension, Johnson only started six games in 2016 (Week 1–5, 16–17).
+The Eagles finished fourth in the NFC East with a 7–9 record in their first season under head coach Doug Pederson.